Robert Doornbos: Formula One demonstrations

 In his role as Formula One test and racing driver, Doornbos was given several demonstrations, both on tracks during other race events, as well as on public road.
 In the Netherlands, he has driven a Formula One car on public roads twice.
 In 2005, he was one of the drivers of the Monaco aan de Maas event in his hometown of Rotterdam.
-On 15 August 2006, he made the news with a fundraiser for the children of the 'Stichting Geluk en Vrijheid' (Foundation Happiness and Freedom).
+On 15 August 2006, Doornbos made the news with a fundraiser for the children of the 'Stichting Geluk en Vrijheid' (Foundation Happiness and Freedom).
 At a speed of 326 km/h (204 mph), he drove his Red Bull Formula One Car over the highway A7 on the Afsluitdijk in the Netherlands.